RealOrangeOne/django-tasks/README.md

 ./manage.py db_worker
 ```

-In `DEBUG`, the worker will automatically reload when code is changed.
+In `DEBUG`, the worker will automatically reload when code is changed (or by using `--reload`).
+This is not recommended in production environments as tasks may not be stopped cleanly.

 ### Pruning old tasks